Disclosure (novel): Major themes

 The primary theme is sexual harassment.
 According to Crichton, it is based on a true story of a male employee who is being sexually harassed by a female executive, reversing the expected gender roles.
 In a 1994 interview, Crichton said that a 1988 case was the basis of the story.

 Crichton's book raised the theme of the abuse of power, particularly, abuse of power and gender.
-In interview, Crichton said, "I would not expect as women move into positions of power that they would behave in substantially different ways from men, which is to suggest, as far as I can tell, that a certain number of people in supervisory positions will abuse in various ways their subordinates."
+In interview, Crichton said, "I would not expect, as women move into positions of power, that they would behave in substantially different ways from men.
+Which is to suggest, as far as I can tell, that a certain number of people in supervisory positions will abuse, in various ways, their subordinates."

 Moreover, Disclosure concerns pressures that hierarchical structures can place on human behavior in complex organizations.
-"The reality of hierarchal structures," according to Crichton, "is that hierarchy strongly determines the behavior of the individual within the hierarchy.
-None of us in a hierarchy have a tremendous amount of flexibility. so the notion that major changes will occur because someone of a different sex is in the seat, I think will to be a manger fantasy."
+"And I think the reality of hierarchical structures," according to Crichton, "is that the hierarchy strongly determines the behavior of an individual within the hierarchy.
+We none of us in a hierarchy have a tremendous amount of flexibility and I think that the notion that major changes, I think there certainly may be some changes in tone and attitude, but the notion that major changes will occur because someone of a different sex sits behind[sic] the seat, I think is going to prove to be a fantasy."

 The book has been referred to as both postfeminist and anti-feminist.
 Crichton offered a rebuttal at the close of the novel which states that a "role-reversal" story uncovers aspects of the subject that would not be as easily seen with a female protagonist.

 Film adaptation

 In 1994, Disclosure, a film adaptation, was released.
 It starred Demi Moore, Michael Douglas, Donald Sutherland and Dennis Miller.
 Reviews to the movie were mixed but was a box office hit, as it made over $214 million worldwide.

 An unofficial Indian remake of the film titled Aitraaz was released in 2004.
 It starred Akshay Kumar and Priyanka Chopra in Douglas and Moore's roles with Kareena Kapoor as Kumar's wife.
 The Hindi film was later remade in Kannada as Shrimathi (2011).